patriciogonzalezvivo/lygia_examples/README.md

-You can try this examples with
+This are GLSL examples of how to use [LYGIA Shader Library](https://github.com/patriciogonzalezvivo/lygia).
+You can try them using:

 * [glslViewer](https://github.com/patriciogonzalezvivo/glslViewer/wiki/Compiling)
 * [glsl-canvas VS Code pluging](https://marketplace.visualstudio.com/items?itemName=circledev.glsl-canvas)
-* ...

 ## How to start?